Strawberry crinkle virus

-Strawberry crinkle cytorhabdovirus, commonly called Strawberry crinkle virus (SCV), is a negative sense single stranded RNA virus that threatens strawberry production worldwide.
+Strawberry crinkle virus (SCV) is a negative sense single stranded RNA virus that threatens strawberry production worldwide.
 This virus reduces plant rigidity, runner production, fruit size, and production, while causing distortion and crinkling of the leaves.
 This virus was first described in 1932 in Oregon and California with commercial strawberry varieties, and later became an issue around the world, including North America, South America, Europe, South Africa, New Zealand, Australia, and Japan.
 Of the family Rhabdoviridae, it is a large family of viruses that affects plants, vertebrates, and invertebrates.
 Specifically, this virus infects strawberry plants of the genus Fragaria and is transmitted through two aphid vectors that feed on strawberries, Chaetosiphon fragaefolii and C. jacobi.
 When SCV is combined with other aphid-transmitted strawberry viruses, such as mottle, mild yellow-edge, vein banding, or pallidosis, the damage becomes even more deleterious.
 Economically, the only significant host of SCV is Fragaria ananassa.